Tommypop2/begit/README.md

   - Respects [XDG directories](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)
 - Minimal Dependencies
   - Only has a single dependency ([tar](https://www.npmjs.com/package/tar)) for extracting the downloaded tarballs
+- Flexible Fetching
+  - Can fetch from different git providers.
+You can even provide your own fetcher!

 ## Begit CLI